 Sacroiliac Joint Disorders: Video Series for Low Back Pain Patients

 Nick Shamie, MD*—Associate Professor of Orthopaedic Surgery and Neurosurgery at UCLA School of Medicine presents this video series to help you understand sacroiliac (SI) joint disorders, SI joint pain, and its relationship to low back problems.

 As a practicing surgeon, Dr. Shamie consults with and treats many patients who present with symptoms coming from the SI joint.
-He understands what patients want and need to know and relates that during each video segment.
+He understands what patients want and need to know and relates that during each of the 10 video segments; each part is about 5 minutes long.

 Watch Dr. Shamie's Video